Thursday, February 23, 2017

 But my favorite mix tapes were the ones that told a story, that illustrated through music how a girl like me was able to fall for a boy like him.
 And one of them I titled, "My Love Affair (No Doubt the Love of My Life)."
 Which was, of course, the story of Nick and me and our entire relationship through No Doubt songs.

-Divided into "Before" and "After," it told the story of a girl who desperately wanted to fall in love and get married and have babies on the before side, and of the girl who found what she wanted despite, you know, life not being perfect all the time.
+Divided into "Before" and "After," it told the story of a girl who desperately wanted to fall in love and get married and have babies on the before side, and of the girl who found what she wanted despite, you know, life not being perfect all the time on the after side.
 (Oh, sometimes I do long for the days when my life not being perfect was just about my life not measuring up to a Nora Ephron movie.)

 Gwen Stefani seems like she could possibly be my best friend in a world where either she is not famous, or where I am.
 Lyrically, anyway, she loves like me.
 Deep and all-encompassing and rather embarrassing, really.
 I lived in a world where all I wanted were these children and the perfect life to go with it.
 And so her lyric, "All I needed was a simple man, so I could be a wife," resonated with my soul.